Skip to content

 This is a big one, so let’s break it down:

-• We’re using useEffect and saying that any time uploadData or our setTransparentData function changes, we want to fire it
+• We’ll use useEffect and say that any time uploadData or our setTransparentData function changes, we want to fire it.

-• Inside, we’re first making sure we have uploaded data before trying to use it, otherwise returning
+• First, make sure we have uploaded data before trying to use it.

-• Then we’re wrapping everything in a self-invoking async function to allow us to use async/await syntax (personal preference)
+• Then, we’ll wrap everything in a self-invoking async function to allow us to use async/await syntax (personal preference).

-• In our async function, we’re firing our upload using the URL from our uploaded data
+• In our async function, we’ll fire our upload using the URL from our uploaded data.

-• We’re additionally passing in an option telling Cloudinary we want to use the cloudinary_ai background removal tool
+• Additionally, we’ll pass in an option that tells Cloudinary we want to use the cloudinary_ai background removal tool

-• Once that’s completed, we have our base image uploaded, but our background isn’t removed, so we need to keep checking until it’s complete, so…
+• Once that’s completed, we have our base image uploaded, but our background isn’t removed, so we’ll need to keep checking until it’s complete, so…

-• We create a checkStatus function that recursively keeps checking the resource status using our Resource endpoint
+• We’ll create a checkStatus function that recursively checks the resource status using our Resource endpoint.

-• Once that endpoint returns the response that the removal was complete, it returns the resource back
+• Once that endpoint returns the response that the removal was complete, it returns the resource.

-• At which point we store that transparent data locally
+• At which point, we’ll store that transparent data locally.

-So after all of that, we can now try to upload an image again, and if we’re patient waiting a few seconds after our first successful upload, we should see that below our uploaded data, we should see our transparent data!
+So after all of the above, we can now try to upload an image again, and if we patiently wait a few seconds after our first successful upload, we should see our uploaded data below our transparent data!

 We can even show that image instead of our original by replacing the image at the top: